klayu/hb_dialpine/content/english/pages/enable.md

 <hr>

-Please accept Terms of Use before activating Dial Pine service.
+Please accept Terms of Use and Privacy Policy before activating Dial Pine service.

-<input type="checkbox" class="task-list-item"> I agree to Dial Pine Terms of Use
+<input type="checkbox" class="task-list-item"> I agree to [Dial Pine's Terms Of Use](/tos "Dial Pine's Terms Of Use")

 ### Versions